daig/gemini-yolo/README.md

 - Unlike the webpage you must have the required USD available, it will not automatically withdraw from your bank and credit your account.
 - Unlike the webpage you must specify the _buy_ amount rather than the total cost.
 This is more accurate.
+You can estimate the correct amount using "cost" instead of "amount".
 - Unlike the webpage, you can buy in any tradepair, like `eth` and `btc`, not just buying in `usd`
 - Unlike the webpage, orders are filled as "limit orders", which means it will